After building a Flutter app with flutter build ipa --release, TestFlight rejected the upload via altool.

 Issue 1: x86_64 slice included

 The simulator-only x86_64 architecture ends up in the App Store submission IPA.
-Apple doesn’t allow simulator architectures in App Store builds.
+Apple does not allow simulator architectures in App Store builds.
+This is the most visible error and the one most developers try to fix first — but fixing only this is not enough.

 Issue 2: arm64 slice has an IOSSIMULATOR platform tag

-Even after removing x86_64 with lipo, the arm64 slice itself has an LC_BUILD_VERSION load command with platform set to IOSSIMULATOR.
-Apple’s validator catches this too.
+Even after stripping the x86_64 slice with lipo, the remaining arm64 slice carries an LC_BUILD_VERSION Mach-O load command with the platform field set to IOSSIMULATOR.
+Apple’s validator inspects this load command independently and rejects the binary a second time.

 # Check the platform tag